 To change Firefox’s default PDF viewer to Adobe Reader, select the Tools menu item, then Options.
 Click on the Applications tab to display the default programs linked to each file extension.
 For each Adobe Forms Document listed in the Content Type column, select the pull-down menu for the associated Action and change it to Use Adobe Reader (default).
 Reopen your PDF document; it should open in Adobe Reader with your personal information.

 The option to withdraw your LSAT registration will be available in the LSAT Status section of your LSAC.org account once the refund deadline has passed.
-You must complete the withdrawal by the withdrawal deadline associated with your test date.
-Once that LSAT is withdrawn you may use the waiver to register for an LSAT administered prior to the date your fee waiver expires.
+You must complete your withdrawal by 11:59 pm (ET) of the night before the test.
+Once your registration is withdrawn, you may register for another LSAT administered within your two-year fee waiver period.

 Day of the Test